Translating a 30-year-old clinical informatics desktop application to a modern SaaS SPA takes careful research and iterative design

 When you have two apps targeting two ends of a process, how do you break them out of their silos and showcase a formidable AI platform?

-The branding section of the in-progress Bio-Rad software design system will help to recruit cross-disciplinary stewards.
+The branding section of this software design system will help to recruit cross-disciplinary stewards.

-One of the first pages of the new Bio-Rad software design system is documentation of our adaptation of the Angular Material button.
+One of the first pages this new software design system is documentation of our adaptation of the Angular Material button.

 An acquired company offered an iOS app for point of care with many pain points; translating it to Android allowed me to address those UX problems